 Over the years, both small and large-scale businesses have realized the potential and power of digital media for displaying advertisements.
-Today, there are 4.66 billion internet users globally, and nearly 88.14 percent of them use Google as their primary search engine.
+Today, there are 4.66 billion internet users globally, and nearly 88.14 percent use Google as their primary search engine.
 As long as businesses use Google Ads or Google Adwords and understand how to create successful ad campaigns, they can attract potential customers and boost their sales.
-Google Ads has the power to help you build your business empire if used correctly.
-But if you fail to understand its technicalities, it can also flush down millions of your marketing budget quickly.
+Google Ads can help you build your business empire if used correctly.
+But if you fail to understand its technicalities, it can quickly flush down millions of your marketing budget.

 So, continue reading as we tell you how to build a savage Google Ads campaign within your marketing budget.

 Building a successful Google Ads campaign is a step-by-step process.
-You miss one step, and it can throw everything else down the drain.
-First, you have to get the foundation right so that you can structure your campaign on it.
+You miss one step, which can throw everything down the drain.
+First, you must get the foundation right to structure your campaign.
 And then you need the extensions to add the cherry on top.
-Every step of this process brings you a little closer to your buyers, and of course, your profits.
+Every step of this process brings you closer to your buyers and, of course, your profits.
 So, let’s begin by breaking down every step of the process.

 1. Define Your Business Goals

 Before you even create a Google Ads account, you must ask yourself – what is your business objective for advertising on Google?
-Do you want to increase your brand recognition and brand awareness, or do you want people to buy from you?
-Are you aiming to attract new customers, or do you want to call out to your old customers and inform them about your new product launch?
-(If you’re Apple Inc., rest assured your customers don’t even need calling out).
+Do you want to increase your brand recognition and awareness, or do you want people to buy from you?
+Are you aiming to attract new customers, or do you want to call your old customers and inform them about your new product launch?
+(If you’re Apple Inc., rest assured your customers don’t need to call out).

 Once you have defined your business objective behind advertising, it will help you create specific, targeted, and compelling advertisements on Google.
 You are planning to invest a large sum of money in it, so it must at least meet your business objectives, right?

 2. Set Your Advertising Budget